zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/nobre.md

 twitter: "@carolinanobre84"
 ---

-I'm a first year PhD student working with Alexander Lex on multivariate graph visualization.
+I'm a PhD student working with Alexander Lex on Multivariate Graph Visualization.